Skip to main content

 ParameterTypeDescriptionDefault

 api_keyOptional[str]API key.
-Falls back to the VALYU_API_KEY env var.None
+Falls back to VALYU_API_KEY.None

 base_urlstrBase URL of the Valyu API.https://api.valyu.ai/v1